PlasmaEye/PowerMonitor/PowerMonitor/readme.md

 Use the [rtlamr library](https://github.com/bemasher/rtlamr) to read power meter readings periodically.
 Uses [Celery](http://www.celeryproject.org/) and [Redis](https://redis.io/) to schedule tasks to read the power meters.
 [Django](https://www.djangoproject.com/) is used to store, retrieve, and display readings.

 ## Installation
+Build and run [rtltcp](github.com/bemasher/rtltcp) on a device that has an rtl-sdr USB dongle.
 Build a version of the rtlamr library and place it in the lib folder.
 Modify the rtltcpAddress in monitor/tasks.py to the rtltcp server address.

 ## Operation
 Run redis.